 Students are only permitted to change their offering status once.
 Students interested in switching their offering status more than once must submit an additional petition to the Academic Policy Board explaining why another switch is necessary.
 The reasons for switching more than once must be compelling.
 Subsequent requests will be considered and accommodated on a space available basis and are not guaranteed.

-Registration Priority by Offering Status within the Langone Part-time MBA ProgramLangone Part-time MBA students have registration priority for courses within their program offering status (Washington Square Weeknight, Washington Square Saturday, or Westchester).
+Registration Priority by Offering Status within the Langone Part-time MBA ProgramLangone Part-time MBA students have registration priority for courses within their program offering status (Washington Square Weeknight or Washington Square Saturday,).

 Courses in the first two semesters of enrollment are reserved for the Block sections for each program offering status.
 Students must take the Block sections that correspond with their offering status of admittance.
 During the first two semesters of enrollment, Langone Part-time MBA students may contact Academic Affairs and Advising to take a third course in another offering.
 Accommodation will be made on a space available basis and is not guaranteed.

 During the lottery, Langone Part-time MBA students will see and lottery for only those courses within their program offering status.
 During the drop/add period, Langone Part-time MBA students may register for courses in other program offering statuses on a space available basis.

 After first enrollment, students in the Full-Time program may petition the Academic Policy Board to transfer into the Langone Part-time MBA Program for any semester after their first in the MBA program.
 The petition must include the following information:

 - Student's name.

 - The semester the student would like to transfer to the Langone Part-time MBA Program.